khorozhansky/Advanced-MultiSelect-for-Dynamics/README.md

 ### You most likely are interested in this solution if

-* you have Many-To-Many relationships and would like to associate / disassociate related records in a quick, convenient and flexible way using a set of appropriate checkboxes on a form
+* you have Many-To-Many (N:N) relationships and would like to associate / disassociate related records in a quick, convenient and flexible way using a set of appropriate checkboxes on a form
 * you are using either Dynamics CRM 2016 Update 1 (**8.1**) or Dynamics 365 (**8.2**) version and you would like to have multi select / multicheckbox functionality on a form and don't want to create a lot of dedicated checkbox entity fields for each an option
 * you are using the new version of Dynamics 365 (**9.0**) (_where a new multi-select functionality introduced out-of-box_) and find this out-of-box feature does not suit your needs (for example, you have to make changes in metadata each time you need to add/remove list options (instead of giving some users an ability to easily maintain the lists), you cannot support 'obsolete' options, and so forth).

 ## Features
 ![MultSelect Control on Form](Docs/Images/Demo_01.png)

-* Works for _any custom_ Many-to-Many relationships
+* Works for _any custom_ Many-to-Many relationships (including 'self-referenced' N:N relationships, e.g. account <=> account)
 * Works for out-of-box Marketing List Many-to-Many relationships
 * Can be easily extended to work with any other out-of-box Many-to-Many relationships